troglobit/sntpd/README.md

 ```

 However, first try without changing the default.
 That gives you a full-
-featured `ntpclient` that uses modern POSIX time functions and works
+featured `sntpd` and `ntpclient` tool that use a modern POSIX time API
-reasonably well with any Linux kernel.
+and works reasonably well with any Linux kernel.

 Solaris and other UNIX users may need to adjust the `CFLAGS` slightly.
 For other options, see <kbd>./configure --help</kbd>